 Tide tables are just a prediction of the action of the tide.
 Take it too literally and you may end up in trouble.
 This is one unfortunate on the Medulse Rocks.

-High tide time predictions are given in the Club Hours, for high tides occurring while the boatman is on duty.
+High tide time predictions are given in the Launch Service Times, for high tides occurring while the boatman is on duty.
 These predictions are based on information from Belfield software.
 The times will differ slightly between all prediction systems.
 Links to various different prediction systems are given below, so you can check them for yourself.

 Many things can affect the predictions but the key ones for us at Granton are: